robak86/hardwired/README.md

 ## Introduction

-As applications grow in complexity, managing dependencies becomes a crucial aspect of software development. **Hardwired** aims to simplify this process by providing a functional and type-safe approach to dependency injection (DI) and inversion of control (IoC) in TypeScript.
+As applications grow in size and complexity, managing the relationships and dependencies between components can become increasingly difficult.
+Hardwired aims to simplify this process by providing a functional, type-safe approach to dependency injection (DI) and inversion of control (IoC) in TypeScript.

+At its core, Hardwired allows you to define how your dependencies should be created and provides a container that knows how to construct and provide those dependencies when needed.
+This promotes loose coupling between components and makes your code more modular and easier to test.

 ## Installation